edwardcrompton/peaks/README.md

 When the service worker needs recompiling:
 > docker-compose run node gulp

+Gulp also recompiles the Sass, but we now have a separate compass container that does this on the fly.
+Consider removing this runner from the gulpfile.js.

+The gulp container currenty seems to be broken.
+Fix the error thrown when running the command above.

 The service worker wasn't working on github pages - it seemed to not load from the cache when offline.
 I think this was because the app was in a subfolder.
 I've since deployed to Heroku and the page seems to work correctly offline.
 Try